 Q:What type of neck is good to thin or thick?

-Finally, I have come into the last part of my article.
-In my entire article, I tried to give a proper assistant to the small finger guitar players.
-If I review, what have I shared?
-Then I explained some tips at the beginning portion.
-Later a review of some best electric guitar for small hands – I shared.
+Finally, I have come in the end of my article.
+Here I have served a proper assistant to the small fingered guitarist.
+Now, what have I shared?
+I showed some celebrity guitarists as motivation.
+Later put a review of 10 best electric guitar for small hands.

 Remember, the instruments help you only 30%, and the rest of the 70% is your practice.
-Thus, follow my tips and review guide to make your guitar playing fluent.
+So, follow my tips to make your guitar playing fluent.